Cooking: How it all comes together

 The PaaSTA command line

 The PaaSTA command line interface, paasta, gives users of PaaSTA the ability to inspect the state of services, as well as stop and start existing services.
-See the man pages for a description and detail of options for any individual paasta command.
+See the man pages for a description and detail of options for any individual PaaSTA command.
 Some of the most frequently used commands are listed below:

 • paasta start - sets the desired state of the service instance to ‘started’.
 In the case of long-running services, this will mean ensuring that the number of instances of your application matches that set in your soa-configs.

 • paasta stop - sets the desired state of the service instance to ‘stop’.
 The result of this for long running tasks is that your tasks are shutdown using whichever drain method you have specified, and tells PaaSTA that the number of instances of your task deployed should be 0.
 In the case of scheduled tasks, this tells PaaSTA to ensure that your task is no longer scheduled.
 NB: paasta stop is a temporary measure; that is, it’s effect only lasts until you deploy a new version of your service.
-That means that if you run paasta stop and push a version of the docker image serving your service, then paasta will reset the effect of paasta stop.
+That means that if you run paasta stop and push a version of the docker image serving your service, then PaaSTA will reset the effect of paasta stop.